levankhelo/sencor-kitchen-scale/README.md

 1) Copy the `custom_components/sencor_scale` folder into your Home Assistant `/config/custom_components/` directory.
 2) Restart Home Assistant.
 3) Add the integration via **Settings → Devices & Services → Add Integration → Sencor Kitchen Scale**.
-Enter the scale's Bluetooth MAC address and (optionally) a friendly name.
+The setup flow scans for nearby Sencor scales (about 8s); select the ones to include and optionally rename them.
+You can also add a manual MAC if needed.
 4) Choose your scan interval (seconds) and offline retry interval (seconds). `0` scan interval = keep the connection open; otherwise connect, listen briefly, disconnect, and wait that many seconds.
 Offline retry interval is used when the device is unreachable to keep trying without giving up.

 ### HACS install (recommended)